Member | Established: 1973 | Member since 1987

 SMO 2: International Education Standards

-Initial and continuing professional development requirements (IPD and CPD, respectively) for accountancy professionals are stipulated in national legislation—the Decree Law No. 5 of 1981 on the Practice of the Auditing & the Capital Markets Law (No. 7 of 2010)—and are implemented by the Kuwaiti Association of Accountants and Auditors (KAAA) under the supervision of the Ministry of Commerce and Industry (MCI) for accountants and auditors of non-public interest entities (non-PIEs); and the Capital Markets Authority (CMA) for PIEs, respectively.
+Initial and continuing professional development (IPD and CPD) requirements for accountancy professionals in Kuwait are established in national legislation, including Decree Law No. 5 of 1981 on the Practice of the Auditing Profession and the Capital Markets Law No. 7 of 2010.
+These requirements are implemented through a shared framework involving the Kuwaiti Association of Accountants and Auditors (KAAA), the Ministry of Commerce and Industry (MCI), and the Capital Markets Authority (CMA).

 Current Status: Execute